 Qualified students may be offered the opportunity to develop, with the aid of the Internship Coordinator of the Department, an internship experience relevant to their academic needs.
-CH 431 and CH 432 are typically the equivalent of one or two academic courses.
+CH 432 is typically the equivalent of two academic courses.

 Prerequisite(s): Permission of the Internship Coordinator.